plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 After being a part of an open source project for some nine months now, I now believe that the MIT license is bad for most customer facing open source projects.

-MIT is great if your project is a library, developer tool, database or other building block for development and you'd like it to be used by as many corporations as possible.
+MIT is great if your project is a library, developer tool or a database and you'd like it to be used by as many projects and corporations as possible.

-But it's not so good for SaaS products that produce a packaged thing that goes to the end users directly.
+But it's not so good for SaaS projects that produce a packaged product that goes to the end users directly.
 Some corporations are ready to take advantage of this free labor to make a profit from open source without caring about OSS.

 We've since changed our license and we're now AGPL licensed.
 AGPL means that a corporation cannot take our code and launch a proprietary competitor.
 If they want to use our code to build a competing service, it needs to stay open source as well.